|AMS Climate Studies Course Information|

 Q. This is an innovative delivery method.
 How successful has it been?

-A. AMS courses have been introduced at over 400 colleges and universities since national implementation in Fall Semester 1999.
-This course was rigorously assessed by the Spring Semester 2010 pilot study colleges.
+A. AMS courses (Weather, Ocean, and Climate) have a combined 780 institutional licenses since the Weather course was initially introduced in Fall Semester 1999.
+The AMS Climate Studies course was rigorously assessed by the Spring Semester 2010 pilot study colleges and nationally implemented in Fall 2010.
 Course instructors have used AMS courses in a variety of instructional settings (including on-campus lecture/lab and fully online) with great success.

 Q. Can we count on the quality and integrity of this course?

 A. The course itself bears the seal of a distinguished professional scientific society which has been in existence since 1919.
-The AMS Education Program has delivered quality educational programs in meteorology and oceanography in partnerships with the U.S. National Weather Service, SUNY College at Brockport, United States Naval Academy, the Office of Naval Research, the Naval Meteorological and Oceanographic Command, the National Oceanic and Atmospheric Administration's National Environmental Satellite, Data, and Information Service and National Ocean Services.
+The AMS Education Program has delivered quality educational programs in meteorology and oceanography in partnerships with the National Oceanic and Atmospheric Administration, SUNY College at Brockport, United States Naval Academy, the Office of Naval Research, and the Naval Meteorological and Oceanographic Command.
 Major funding of many programs, including the initial development of AMS Climate Studies has been from the National Aeronautics and Space Administration.
 Meteorological and climatological data is delivered via the U.S. National Weather Service's National Centers for Environmental Prediction.
 In addition, several national experts in education, meteorology and climatology have contributed to the development of the course insuring its scientific integrity.

 Q. How may I order an evaluation copy of the textbook (and eInvestigations Manual)?

-If you would like to order the book for personal use, please visit the AMS Online Store.
+If you would like to order the book for personal use, please visit the AMS Online Store and select "Climate Studies."

 Q. How will textbooks and other course materials be handled?